 Please do not try to request more than your normal amount of medication.

-Many GP teams in surgeries across Kent and Medway have other specialist clinicians and therapists working with GPs.
+General practice teams across Kent and Medway have other specialist clinicians and therapists working with GPs.
 These roles might include:

 - Practice nurses